 Some people with this type of injury remain conscious, but most become drowsy or go into a coma from the moment of trauma.
 An epidural hematoma that affects an artery in your brain can be deadly without prompt treatment.

-This type of hematoma, also known as intracerebral hematoma, occurs when blood pools in the brain.
-There are many causes, including trauma, rupture of an aneurysm, vascular malformation, high blood pressure and tumor.
-There are also diseases that can cause spontaneous leakage of blood into the brain.
-A head trauma can result in multiple severe intraparenchymal hematomas.
+This type of hematoma, also known as intraparenchymal hematoma, occurs when blood pools in the tissues of the brain.
+There are many causes, including trauma, rupture of a bulging blood vessel (aneurysm), poorly connected arteries and veins from birth, high blood pressure, and tumors.
+Diseases can cause spontaneous leakage of blood into the brain.
+A head trauma can result in multiple severe intracerebral hematomas.

 To prevent or minimize head injury:

 - Wear a helmet and make sure your kids wear helmets.
 Wear an appropriate and properly fitted helmet when playing contact sports, bicycling, motorcycling, skiing, horseback riding, skating, skateboarding, snowboarding or doing any activity that could result in head injury.

 - Buckle your seat belt and make sure your kids are buckled in.
 Do so every time you drive or ride in a motor vehicle.

 - Protect young children.
 Always use properly fitted car seats, pad countertops and edges of tables, block stairways, tether heavy furniture or appliances to the wall to prevent tipping, and keep children from climbing on unsafe or unsteady objects.

 Diagnosing an intracranial hematoma can be difficult because people with a head injury can seem fine.
 However, doctors generally assume that bleeding inside the skull is the cause of progressive loss of consciousness after a head injury until proved otherwise.

 Imaging techniques are the best ways to determine the position and size of a hematoma.
 These include: